Inclusion

 SEND PowerPoint Presentation

 The work of the inclusion team encompasses Special Educational Needs.
-There is a statutory obligation to publish an annual report to Governors on SEN provision and outcomes which is available on our policies and statutory information page.
+There is a statutory obligation to publish an annual report to Governors on SEND provision and outcomes which is available on our policies and statutory information page.

 We do our utmost to ensure that students’ needs are met in the mainstream classroom wherever possible.
-Aspire staff work closely with teachers and other colleagues to ensure that work set is differentiated and appropriate, and that staff are given strategies to support each individual student, providing materials and training to support where necessary.
+Aspire staff work closely with teachers and other colleagues to ensure that the work set is adapted and appropriate, and that staff are given strategies to support each individual student, providing materials and training to support where necessary.
 Teaching assistants provide additional support in lessons and are aware of each student's individual needs.
 We provide a number of smaller groups and alternative curriculum offers for targeted students.
-Where necessary we also have a broad range of individual and small group interventions including literacy, numeracy, language and social skills support.
+Where necessary, we also have a broad range of individual and small group interventions including literacy, numeracy, language and social skills support.

 We also have excellent links with outside agencies to support our work with pupils.
 These include the Speech and Language Therapy Service; Integrated Speech, Language and Communication Support Service; Educational Psychology Service; Autism Support Service; the Virtual School; the Hospital School; Parent Partnership; Meadowbrook College; Physical Disability Service; Child and Adolescent Mental Health Service; Occupational Therapy; Early Intervention Service at the Banbury Hub and the Advisory Team for Inclusion.